mihaicaragheorghe/argx/README.md

 **NOTE** All parameters are optional.
 By default:

-- app, description, and epilogue are null and will not be printed.
+- app, description, and epilogue (used to print help text and usage) are null and will not be printed.
 - The default `ArgumentParserConfiguration` is used.
 - If app is null, the usage output will use `argv[0]` (`Environment.GetCommandLineArgs()[0]`) as the application name.

-### Adding arguments
+### Defining arguments

 The `Add` method is used to add individual argument specifications to the parser.
 It supports positional arguments, options and flags.